 [For visits in 2022] Can my school still visit the museum?
 What are the guidelines you have in place for COVID-19?

 As of April 2022, school visits for Primary and Secondary levels have resumed at the National Museum of Singapore.
 Learning journeys are still suspended for pre-schools until further notice.
-At the moment, we are only able to accept bookings for self-guided visits (including Historical Investigation and Social Studies Field-Based Learning), docent-guided tours, and the Museum-Based Learning programme (for Secondary 2 students).
+At the moment, we are only able to accept bookings for self-guided visits (including Historical Investigation and Social Studies Field-Based Learning), docent-guided tours, and the Museum-Based Learning programme (for Secondary 2 students in MOE schools only).
 The capacity and timings for school visits will be limited to ensure the safety of all students, in accordance with safe management guidelines created in consultation with MOE.

 Do school groups have to book a visit to the museum?